Future-House/paper-qa/README.md

 ## What's New?

-Version 4 removed langchain from the package because it no longer supports pickling.
-This also simplifies the package a bit - especially prompts.
-Langchain can still be used, but it's not required.
-You can use any LLMs from langchain, but you will need to use the `LangchainLLMModel` class to wrap the model.
+Version 5 added a CLI, agentic workflows, and removed much of the state from the `Docs` object. `Docs` objects pickled from prior versions of `PaperQA` are not compatible with version 5 and will need to be rebuilt.

 ## Usage